crusher-dev/documentation/docs/get-started/first-database.md

   series data.
 ---

-The goal of this guide is to explore QuestDB's features to interact with time series data.
+The goal of this guide is to explore Crusher's features to interact with time series data.
 This assumes you have an instance running.
-You can find guides to setup QuestDB on the [introduction page](/docs/introduction/).
+You can find guides to setup Crusher on the [introduction page](/docs/introduction/).

 In this tutorial, you will learn how to